rehierl/node-tree-outliner/about-basics.md

 <!-- ======================================================================= -->
 ## An inaccurate mantra (1)

-* A pictogram to guide ones thoughts.
+* A pictogram to guide ones thoughts
-* Yuo can sitll raed tihs! (= grasp its essence)
+* Yuo can sitll raed tihs! (= try to grasp its essence)

 ```
 < root <          path-of-nodes        > leaf >